lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 **Quick Follow-ups**

 Following the vanilla Transformer, [Al-Rfou et al. (2018)](https://arxiv.org/abs/1808.04444) added a set of auxiliary losses to enable training a deep Transformer model on character-level language modeling which outperformed LSTMs.
-There are several types of auxiliary tasks:
+Several types of auxiliary tasks are used:
-- Instead of producing only one prediction at the sequence end, every *immediate position* is also asked to make a correct prediction, forcing the model to predict given smaller contexts (e.g. first couple tokens at the beginning of the context window).
+- Instead of producing only one prediction at the sequence end, every *immediate position* is also asked to make a correct prediction, forcing the model to predict given smaller contexts (e.g. first couple tokens at the beginning of a context window).
-- Each intermediate Transformer layer is used for making predictions.
+- Each intermediate Transformer layer is used for making predictions as well.
 Lower layers are weighted to contribute less and less to the total loss as training progresses.
 - Each position in the sequence can predict multiple targets, i.e. two or more predictions of the future tokens.

 ![Transformer]({{ '/assets/images/transformer-aux-losses.png' | relative_url }})